10-Step Guide to Building Your Own Home

 4. Pour the Foundation

-A home with a full basement requires that a hole is dug and that footings and foundation walls are formed and poured.
+A home with a full basement requires digging a hole and then forming and pouring footings and foundation walls.
 The concrete will need time to cure, and no construction will take place until it has set properly.

 5. Set Up Plumbing